 - prevent the joints in your spine from getting stiff.
 Stiff joints can become more painful

 - keep your muscles strong

 - enable you to be able to return to work more quickly.

 When to see your doctor about back pain

-You should see your doctor if you have back pain which is not getting better after a few weeks of trying simple exercises and following the tips for a healthy back below.
+You should see your doctor or physiotherapist if you have back pain which is not getting better after a few weeks of trying simple exercises and following the tips for a healthy back below.

 Although rare, back pain can be a sign of a more serious condition.
 If you experience any of the following 'red flag' symptoms with your back pain then please see a doctor urgently: